What is a legacy?

 Most adults, in fact, if you question them, will admit that there was this marvelous book they read when they were eight, or ten, or maybe fifteen, that has lived in their minds ever since.”

 When I was a young reader, I overlooked things that bothered me in Wilder’s books.
 I’m white, and I have that luxury.
-But how might I have reacted if I were reading the Little House books as an eight-year-old black or Native American girl?
+But how might I have reacted if I were reading the Little House books as an eight-year-old Black or Indigenous girl?
 How might those stories live in my mind and become part of me forever in a wholly different, disturbing way?

 Here’s the irony — I live in an area settled by Germans in 1846 on land that belonged to the Comanche.
 The Meusebach-Comanche Treaty is touted as a symbol of cooperation between the two groups.
-I know the German side of the story, but how might the particular band of people who lived in this area, the Penateka, or “Honey Eaters,” tell it differently?
+I know the German side of the story, but I’d love to hear the same story told by the Penateka band of Comanche who lived here first.

 In making the name change, the ALA clarified that it was not attempting to censor Wilder’s books.